sendwithus/jobs/lead-engineer-frontend.md

 __What we offer__

-* Competitive salary + equity + benefits + vacation + parental leave
+* Competitive salary + equity + benefits + vacation + parental leave.
-* Be challenged and rewarded as you lead all aspects of front-end development
+* Be challenged and rewarded as you lead all aspects of front-end development.
-* Rapid professional growth
+* Rapid professional growth.
-* Work with an amazing team of like minded professionals/ tech nerds
+* Work with an amazing team of like minded professionals/nerds.
-* Take part in annual company retreat (Went to Whistler for 2015)
+* Take part in annual company retreat (Whistler Party June 2015!).
-* Work hand-in-hand with our clients to solve real problems, create interesting features, and design beautiful UI
+* Work hand-in-hand with our clients to solve real problems, create interesting features, and design beautiful UI.
-* Work with an amazing and passionate team of developers and enthusiasts
+* Work with an amazing and passionate team of developers and enthusiasts.

 __What you do__